PEERINGTestbed/client/utils/README.md

 Note this script can take several minutes to complete if your client receives many routes (e.g., when you connect to AMS-IX).

+## export-peer-routes

+This scripts downloads the peer list from the PEERING website (normally available [here](https://peering.ee.columbia.edu/peers/)).
+It reads data from the downloaded HTML file and exports it as JSON.
+(Contributed by Siwei Chen.)

 ## get-peer-csv

 This script simply downloads an up-to-date list of PEERING peers